August 9, 2017

 In the table below, the achieved objectives for different evaluation budgets and approaches are provided.

 The results show that Direct SBO was able to find a good solution for a small budget, but was unable to improve it in the long run.
-On the contrary, the exploration-exploitation approach started slow, but in the long run, it was possible to further improve objectives’ values.
+On the contrary, the generic exploration-exploitation approach started slow, but in the long run, it was able to further improve values of objectives.

 Along with single-objective optimization, Direct SBO in pSeven supports multi-objective and robust optimization and integer variables.